hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-09-26-how-to-use-your-sdr-as-a-scanner.md

 date: 2023-09-26 12:00:00 +0530
 categories: [sdr, tutorial, sdrsharp]
 tags: [rtl-sdr, airspy, frequency-scanner, radio, scanning, guide]
-excerpt: "Transform your SDR into a comprehensive frequency scanner using SDRSharp and the Frequency Scanner Plugin.
-From hardware setup to advanced scanning techniques."
+excerpt: "Transform your SDR into a comprehensive frequency scanner using SDRSharp and the Frequency Scanner Plugin."
 ---

 ## Introduction